Fast Online EM for Big Topic Modeling

 \section{Acknowledgements}

-This work is supported by NSFC (Grant No. 61003154), Natural Science Foundation of the Jiangsu Higher Education Institutions of China (Grant No. 12KJA520004), Soochow University (Grant No. SDT2012B02) to JZ, and a GRF grant from RGC UGC Hong Kong (GRF Project No.9041574), a grant from City University of Hong Kong (Project No. 7008026) to ZQL.
+This work is supported by NSFC (Grant No. 61373092 and 61033013), Natural Science Foundation of the Jiangsu Higher Education Institutions of China (Grant No. 12KJA520004), Innovative Research Team in Soochow University (Grant No. SDT2012B02) to JZ, and a GRF grant from RGC UGC Hong Kong (GRF Project No.9041574), a grant from City University of Hong Kong (Project No. 7008026) to ZQL.